forgefed/forgefed/README.md

 Given: user 'fred@fred.org' has posted a merge request to the repo 'barney/barney-made-this'
 Then: the 'unseen-alerts' db array for user 'barney' contains a reference to the 'PR' type issue with ID# '42' as posted by user 'fred@fred.org'
 And: barney optionally receives an email notification with a link to 'barney.com/barney/barney-made-this/issues/42'
-When: barney logs into his home server 'barney.com'
+When: barney logs into his home-server 'barney.com'
 Then: he sees a notification icon which is a link to 'barney.com/barney/barney-made-this/notifications'
 When: barney visits 'barney.com/barney/barney-made-this/notifications'
 Then: barney sees a link to the PR issue from user 'fred@fred.org' 'barney.com/barney/barney-made-this/issues/42'